ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 This guide is to serve as a way to help keep consistency in clarity, formatting, and layout between all articles of the osu!wiki.

 All articles should use plain English.
-Your word choice should explain such things in layman's terms (basically, ask yourself, "If the reader is reading this, would they have to lookup any of the words?")
+Your word choice should explain such things in layman's terms (basically, ask yourself, "If the reader is reading this, would they have to lookup any of the words?").

 All articles must have proper grammar, correct spelling, and correct information.
-Try your best to do fit all of those in your pull request.
-Reviewers will take a look for these before sending it off to the live osu!wiki.
+Try your best to do all of those in your pull request and know that reviewers will look for these things before sending it off to the live osu!wiki.

 ## GFM